Garfield: Caught in the Act: Gameplay

 Garfield: Caught in the Act is a side-scrolling platform game where players take control of the titular cat across levels of varying themes on the television in order to defeat an evil electronic being known as the Glitch and escape the TV.

 The levels, though linear in nature, are large and populated with obstacles, enemies and environmental hazards, inviting the player to traverse the stage by running, jumping, climbing, swinging, throwing objects or dodging enemies.
 Later levels become more maze-like and exploratory, making the player take different routes to reach the end, where a boss must be fought to progress further.
 There are two types of bonus rounds, one of which resembles a Whac-A-Mole game.
 Each time the player defeats a boss, Garfield takes a commercial break where he rockets through the Television Wasteland, trying for an extra life or a continue.

 Garfield is able to attack enemies up close or throw objects at them (close-range weapons and objects thrown change between each level).
 Enemies consist of ghosts, piranhas, crabs, bulldogs and mummified mice, among others.
 All levels also contain beneficial items and weapon ammunition to be collected for Garfield, among other secrets to be found.
 If Garfield is defeated, he respawns on the nearest checkpoint reached.
-Once all lives are lost, the game is over, though players have the option of resuming progress from the beginning of the last level reached by using continues or loading a saved game via password.
+Once all lives are lost, the game is over, though players have the option of resuming progress from the beginning of the last level reached by using continues or loading a saved game via passwords.

 Plot

-The general plot summary of Garfield: Caught in the Act is shared between each version of the game.
-Odie scares Garfield while he is watching television, and the latter ends up falling on it.
-In a rushed effort to repair the television before Jon catches them, Garfield and Odie attempt to put the banged up and broken pieces together.
-Without so much as a screwdriver, Garfield quickly reassembles the television, minus a part or two.
-As Garfield throws away the spare pieces, they become an electronic monster known as the Glitch.
-The Glitch transports Garfield into the television and now he must defeat the Glitch to make his way out.
+The general plot summary of Garfield: Caught in the Act is shared between all versions of the game.
+Odie scares Garfield while he is watching television, and the latter ends up falling onto it, resulting in it breaking to pieces.
+In a rushed effort to repair the television before Jon catches them, Garfield and Odie attempt to put the broken TV back together, leaving a pile of spare parts.
+Garfield throws away said parts, which become an electronic monster known as the Glitch.
+The Glitch transports Garfield into the television and now he must defeat it in order to escape.